Maps-Messaging/demo_viasat/README.md

         selectorThreadCount: "{processors}/2"
 ```

-The port change from 1883 ( default ) to 1884 matches the Weather Station simulation.
+Changing from port **1883** to **1884** matches the Weather Station simulation setup.

-> A complete NetworkManager.yaml can be found in the main/resources/modem_side
+> A complete `NetworkManager.yaml` can be found in `main/resources/modem_side`.

-Once configured start the server
+Once configured, start the server.

+---

 ### Weather Station Simulator

-This package has a simple Weather Station simulator that
+This package includes a simple Weather Station simulator that:

-- Sets the topics schemas
+- Sets the topic schemas
-- Publish updates once a second to /weather
+- Publishes updates once per second to `/weather`

-If the server is stopped the simulator will exit.
+If the server stops, the simulator will exit.

-#### Starting Weather Station Simulator
+#### Starting the Weather Station Simulator

-You will need maven installed and then simply
+Ensure Maven is installed, then run:

 ```shell
 mvn exec:java -Dexec.mainClass=io.mapsmessaging.weather.WeatherGeneratorDemo
 ```

-It will connect to tcp://localhost:1884/, if you need another host/port simply change the code and run again
+It will connect to `tcp://localhost:1884/`.
+If you need a different host or port, modify the code and run again.

+---

 ### Server Side

 #### Modem Simulator

-If running the modem simulator then we will need to configure the server to use the **ogws** API.
+If running the modem simulator, the server must be configured to use the **ogws** API.

-In the NetworkManager.yaml add
+Add this to **NetworkManager.yaml**:

 ```yaml
       - name: "ogws interface"